The author is a guitarist and bassist with over 35 years of experience as a musician.

-I grew up during the Golden Age of Shred and came to believe than ultra-thin-necked guitars were the key to effortlessly getting around the fretboard.
+I grew up during the Golden Age of Shred and came to believe that ultra-thin-necked guitars were the key to effortlessly getting around the fretboard.
 I played superstrats and other guitars that were built for speed.
 But as the years went on and I experimented with different types of guitars I discovered that thicker, heavier necks were actually more comfortable for me to play.

 That’s my opinion, but I don’t think I’m alone here.
 I still own guitars with thin necks, but I no longer feel like they give me an advantage when it comes to left-hand technique.
 Les Paul necks are a bit thicker, a bit rounder, and a bit beefier.
 To me, that’s better.

 That’s a general statement of course.
 Gibson has several neck shapes that vary a bit in their thickness.

 Reason #10 has to be sound, doesn’t it?
-That’s what all of this adds up.
-Sure, Les Pauls look gorgeous, whether you choose a sunburst Standard, ebony Custom or the bare-bones Studio.
+That’s what all of this adds up to.
+Sure, Les Pauls look gorgeous, whether you choose a sunburst Standard, ebony Custom, or the bare-bones Studio.
 Even the Epiphones look amazing.
 But Gibson never would have gotten this far on looks alone.

 For rock musicians, there is just something about that resonant Les Paul growl coming through an overdriven amp.
 Back off the gain and switch to the neck pickup, click on a chorus pedal and you’ve got a clean tone that’s tough to beat.

 Would Slash, Jimmy Page, or Zakk Wylde sound the same playing anything else?
 It’s hard to imagine.
 Would Jimi Hendrix, Angus Young, or Eddie Van Halen sound the same if they played Les Pauls?
 Again, tough to fathom.

 Or, maybe this is all hyperbole.
 If you play a Les Paul you probably don’t require anyone to explain why you love it so much.
 If you try to explain it yourself, you’ll probably end up writing an article something like this one.

 In the end, it doesn’t matter.
-This is only why I think so highly the Gibson Les Paul.
+This is only why I think so highly of the Gibson Les Paul.
 Play whatever inspires you.